dougjohnson/authproxy/README.md

 Start an http server of some sort at the location specified under `[ReverseProxy "site1.internal.laughinghyena.com"]` in your config file.

-Visit `http://site1.internal.laughinghyena.com` and watch as you are authenticated via GitHub!
+Visit `http://site1.internal.laughinghyena.com` and relax as you are authenticated via GitHub!

 ## HTTPS support
 For HTTPS support, run your authproxy on a firewalled port behind nginx and use nginx to proxy all requests on port 80 and 443 to your authproxy.
 Make sure the necessary request headers are proxied appropriately by nginx by using a nginx.conf server section like this: